 Why do we need software documentation

-Before describing how to properly create architectural documentation we need to understand why it is needed.
+Before describing how to create architectural documentation properly, we need to understand why it is required.

-There are three basic goals for architectural documentation:
+There are three primary goals for architectural documentation:

 - Knowledge sharing.
 It is suitable for knowledge transfer between people working in different functional areas of the project, as well as for knowledge transfer to new participants.